-Leadership and teamwork throughout the last four years are brought to fruition during the Capstone component of the Global Leadership Initiative.
-This final phase takes place during senior year when Fellows have the opportunity to demonstrate mastery through interdisciplinary, culminating capstone projects.
+Leadership and teamwork throughout the last four years are brought to fruition during the capstone component of the Global Leadership Initiative.
+This final phase takes place during year four when Fellows have the opportunity to demonstrate mastery through interdisciplinary, culminating capstone projects.
 In small, faculty-supported groups, Fellows address crucial issues affecting the world community and propose new ideas and new solutions.

 Do you ever wonder where good ideas come from?

-Each GLI Fellow chooses a Global Theme and Topic to focus on throughout the program, but how do those topics turn into capstone projects?
+Each GLI Fellow chooses a Global Theme and Challenge to focus on throughout the program, but how do those turn into capstone projects?
 Good ideas, as shown in the video above, are not created in a vacuum, but are an accumulation or a collision of idea fragments.
-Starting in the spring semester of sophomore year, GLI Fellows participate in Capstone Forums and Capstone Events based on their chosen themes.
-The forums are a place for ideas to collect and transform as well as a way for Fellows to identify others who share their passions and are willing to work toward a shared goal.
+Starting in the spring semester of year two, GLI Fellows participate in capstone forums and capstone events based on their chosen themes.
+The forums are a place for ideas to collect and transform, as well as a way for Fellows to identify others who share their passions and are willing to work toward a shared goal.
 Fellows collaborate with a self-selected group of peers to determine a capstone project.
 Fellows also have access to a whole world of information, with hundreds of initiatives focused on proposing solutions to some of our most daunting societal, economic, environmental and technological issues.

 For a look at what questions and challenges others are contemplating, visit the links below: